About Me

 Thursday, March 10, 2011

-The Speed of the Long Take
+The Velocity of the Long Take

 This paper will be presented at the Society for Cinema and Media Studies Conference on Sunday, March 13 at 8:00am in New Orleans Feel free to leave comments or post questions.